 Before placing in the oven, spread the oil and spice mix all over the roast.
 Be generous with it and use it all evenly over it.
 Place it fat side up on a rack in a roasting pan.
 Never mind the size difference between my pan and strip roast - I love my pan and use it for everything, including a 22 pound turkey.

 Ready for the good part?
 Well the next best part besides eating it because it smells so good when it is cooking 🙂

 Into the oven

-You want to sear it in the oven before the longer baking.
+You want to sear your New York strip roast in the oven before the longer baking.
 Place the roast in the oven preheated to 425 F. This gets baked uncovered.
 Set your timer for 15 minutes and then reduce temperature to 325.
 Continue cooking for about 20 minutes per pound for medium.
 Ovens vary so you need to check the temperature before removing.

 Using a meat thermometer, test the temperature and remember that it will raise a few more degrees upon resting.
 For medium you will want it to read 140-145 in the middle of the roast just before serving.
 You will take it out between 130-135 so it rises to the desired temperature before serving for medium.
 I have never eaten mine well done, but the temperature would be around 155-160.